Betswish/2026/_posts/2026-04-27-budget-alignment.md

 3. **Cue misalignment in Spanish math.**
    AIME leans on algebra/number-theory “recipes” the model learned primarily in English
    (phrases like “let x be,” “gcd,” “mod”).
-   Spanish equivalents (“sea x,” “mcd,” “módulo”) are rarer, longer, more accented →
+   Spanish equivalents (“sea x,” “mcd,” “módulo”) are rarer, longer, more accented \
-   model drifts into slower or incorrect approaches mid-solution.
+   → model drifts into slower or incorrect approaches mid-solution.

 4. **Reward misspecification in medicine.**
    Math-only RL optimizes numeric correctness, **not** biomedical recall, calibration, or evidence style.
 The policy over-indexes math heuristics and becomes **over-assertive** on clinical QA.

 5. **Starting-point effect.**
    RL from SFT pushes the policy toward SFT’s language/style anchors and away from neutral reasoning.
    On medicine, this causes bigger drops.
 RL from Base is more neutral; regressions are smaller.

 ### Lightweight fixes that may work across cases

 - **Prompt-level normalization (before more training).**

   - *Japanese:* unify to half-width digits/decimals/exp notation; no thousand separators;
-    explicit math chain template in Japanese.
+    explicit math chain template in Japanese. \
+    Example: `数字は半角… SI を使用し…`.

   - *Spanish:* prefer `gcd / lcm / mod`, exponent notation, half-width digits;
     terse step headers (`Definimos / Sustituimos / Comprobación / Respuesta`).